 - Once doubled in size, remove the film and tip onto the floured surface again.

-- Now this time just gently knead, but not too roughly just for a few seconds, just to bring together.
+- Gently knead, but not too roughly for a few seconds, to just bring together.

 - Form into a sausage shape roughly the length of a 2lb loaf tin, then fold the edges under.